arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/HOL.md

 **Development**

-This is a list of developer-oriented articles related to Windows Azure Media Services:
+This is a list of developer-oriented articles related to Windows Azure Web Sites:

 - [How to Monitor Web Sites](http://www.windowsazure.com/en-us/documentation/articles/web-sites-monitor/): guides you through implementing and monitoring performance statistics for Windows Azure Web Sites
 - [How to Use ASP.NET Session State with Windows Azure Web Sites](http://www.windowsazure.com/en-us/documentation/articles/web-sites-dotnet-session-state-caching/): explains how to use the Windows Azure Cache Service to support ASP.NET session state caching